MicrochipTech/PIC32MZW1_Workshop/02_overview/README.md

 - `SYS_Initialize()` invoke `SYS_NET_Initialize()` to initialize the Net Service module.
 - `SYS_Tasks()` invoke `SYS_NET_Task()` every a period of time in a while loop to maintain the Net Service module functionalities.

-> **The code of Net Service initialization is generated by MHC and run in background.
+> **The code of Net Service initialization is generated by MCC and run in background.
 No interaction is required by developer.**

 Then:
 - Application invoke `SYS_NET_Open()` to create the Net Service instance and register the callback function.